What is Probate?

-Real estate (which is not held jointly) passes directly to the beneficiaries named in the will, and is not part of the probate estate in Virginia unless the will authorizes the executor to sell it.
+Real property, which is not held jointly or left to a beneficiary through a Transfer on Death Deed, passes directly to the beneficiaries named in the will or to the legal heirs, and is not part of the probate estate in Virginia unless the will authorizes the executor to sell it.
 It is important to note that some of these items which are not part of the probate estate are counted as part of the taxable estate for Federal estate tax purposes.

 How is the Probate Process Started?

 Most wills today include a "self-proving affidavit," which means the signatures of the testator and witnesses have been properly notarized.
-If the will is not self-proving, one of the witnesses will be required to appear and testify under oath as to the signature of the decedent.
+If the will is not self-proving, either two disinterested witnesses must identify the handwriting and signature of the decedent under oath or the witnesses to the signature must complete a deposition affirming under oath that all of the requirements were present at the time the will was executed.
 Unless waived in the will, the executor will also be required to post a commercial surety bond to secure his or her obligation to properly execute the terms of the will.
-Even if surety is waived, if no executor or co-executor is a Virginia resident, the non-resident(s) must either post the bond or appoint a Virginia resident to serve with them.
+Even if surety is waived, if none of the executors are a Virginia resident, the non-resident(s) must either post the bond or appoint a Virginia resident to serve with them.

 What is the Probate Tax?

-The probate tax rate in Virginia is $1.33 per $1,000 of value of probate property.
-Upon probate of the will, the Clerk will collect this tax, which is imposed on the value of all real and tangible property located in Virginia, as well as all intangible property wherever located.
+Upon probate of the will, the Clerk will collect the State and Locality (if applicable) probate tax, which is imposed on the value of all real and tangible property located in Virginia, as well as all intangible property wherever located.
 Examples of property not included in the valuation of the estate for probate tax purposes include:

-The executor is also responsible for the filing of the decedent's final income tax return, as well as an income tax return for the estate if the estate earns more than $600 of taxable income in a year.
-If the value of the decedent's taxable estate exceeds $3,500,000, the executor must also file an estate tax return within nine months of the date of death, even if no estate tax is owed.
+The Personal Representative is also responsible for the filing of the decedent's final income tax return, as well as an income tax return for the estate if the estate earns more than $600 of taxable income in a year.
+If the value of the decedent's taxable estate exceeds $5,490,000 (2017) the Personal Representative must also file an estate tax return within nine months of the date of death, even if no estate tax is owed.